steckes/knight-rider/README.md

 ### Hardware Prerequisites

-This example was meant to run on a Raspberry Pi, although it should run on any desktop as well.
+This example was meant to run on a Raspberry Pi 5, although it should run on any other computer as well.

 What you need to recreate the demo:

 - Raspberry Pi 5 4 or 8GB (depending on which LLM you want to run)
-- Codec HAT with Microphone and Speaker Output ([Raspberry Pi Codec Zero](https://www.raspberrypi.com/products/codec-zero/)).
+- Codec HAT with Microphone and Speaker Output ([Raspberry Pi Codec Zero](https://www.raspberrypi.com/products/codec-zero/))
 - Mini speakers (eg. [CQRobot Miniature Speakers](https://www.cqrobot.com/index.php?route=product/product&product_id=1465))
 - SD-Card with 16 GB capacity
 - Optional: [Knight Rider - K.I.T.T.
-Playmobil Car](https://www.playmobil.com/knight-rider---k.i.t.t./70924.html) or any other Knight Rider model where the Raspi fits inside.
+Playmobil Car](https://www.playmobil.com/knight-rider---k.i.t.t./70924.html) or any other Knight Rider model where the Raspi fits inside
+- Optional: Power bank, so you can carry the car around

 ### Software Prerequisites